bdickason/bdickason.com/index.md

 layout: layouts/base.njk
 ---

-Hi I'm Brad.
-I help people stop overthinking, listen to their intuition, and tap into their creativity.
+Hi I'm Brad. explore creativity, intuition, and what happens when we stop overthinking life.

-The world pushes us to analyze and optimize everything.
-I believe there's a different way.
-One where you can balance using your brain and your heart.
-Where you can express yourself creatively.
-Where you can live with purpose.
+I used to think I had to analyze and optimize everything.
+But there's a different way.
+One where I balance using my brain and your heart.
+Where I can express myself creatively.
+Where I can live with purpose.

 I created this site to share the ideas that have shaped me and helped me live a fulfilling life.